WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 ## Babel basic configuration

-Crete new file _.babelrc_ under master directory and fill it
+Crete new file _.babelrc_ under master directory and fill it.
+We will not use [shorthand](https://babeljs.io/docs/plugins/#pluginpreset-shorthand) for clarity purposes, thus we will use `preset-*` and later `plugin-*` explicitly.

 ```json
 {